Hot springs are passe - Japan's tourist towns covet casinos

-OTARU/SASEBO, Japan (Reuters) - Ageing and shrinking, Japan’s country towns want to gamble away their economic and demographic woes.
+OTARU/SASEBO, Japan, Nov 28 (Reuters) - Ageing and shrinking, Japan’s country towns want to gamble away their economic and demographic woes.

 Japan is one of the world’s last untapped gaming markets and, with a wealthy population and proximity to China, could generate $15 billion annually from casinos, industry experts say.
 That would make it the world’s second-largest gambling destination after Macau.